-In 2009, the National Parks and Recreation Association

-(NPRA) released a Parks Metrics benchmarking tool to replace their Area and Facility Standards.
-The Park Metrics are performance standards designed to create flexible recommendations park managers based on community needs, https://www.nrpa. org/publicationsresearch/researchpapers/agencyperformance-review/ desires, and size.
+In 2009, the National Parks and Recreation Association (NPRA) released a Parks Metrics benchmarking tool to replace their Area and Facility Standards.
+The Park Metrics are performance standards designed to create flexible recommendations for park managers based on community needs, desires, and size.
 The NPRA 2021 Performance Review has some key takeaways, shown in Table 5.3, based on use of the benchmarking tool from 2018 to 2020.